thosgood/this-weeks-finds/markdown/101-151/week110.md

 if we combine a system with spin j~1~ and a system with spin j~2~, the spin j~3~ of the combined system satisfies exactly these constraints.

-In Penrose\'s setup, a spin network represents a quantum state of the geometry of space.
-To justify this interpretation he did a lot of computations using a special rule for computing a number from any spin network, which is now called the \"Penrose evaluation\" or \"chromatic evaluation\".
-In \"[week22](week22.html)\" I said how this works when all the edges have spin 1, and described how this case is related to the four-color theorem.
-The general case isn\'t much harder, but it\'s a real pain to describe without lots of pictures, so I\'ll just refer you to the original papers:
+In Penrose's setup, a spin network represents a quantum state of the geometry of space.
+To justify this interpretation he did a lot of computations using a special rule for computing a number from any spin network, which is now called the "Penrose evaluation" or "chromatic evaluation".
+In "[week22](week22.html)" I said how this works when all the edges have spin 1, and described how this case is related to the four-color theorem.
+The general case isn't much harder, but it's a real pain to describe without lots of pictures, so I'll just refer you to the original papers:

-1\) Roger Penrose, Angular momentum: an approach to combinatorial space-time, in Quantum Theory and Beyond, ed.
+1) Roger Penrose, Angular momentum: an approach to combinatorial space-time, in Quantum Theory and Beyond, ed.
 T. Bastin, Cambridge U.
 Press, Cambridge, 1971, pp. 151-180.
 Also available at
 <http://math.ucr.edu/home/baez/penrose/>